fdnd-agency/adconnect/docs/audits/nieuws.md

 ## Progressive enhanced

 ### Browser
 On the browser: Firefox, Google Chrome and Mircosoft edge the webpage looks the exact same to me.
 I could not see any changes in style.
 A subtask of this browser test is the usage of no stylesheets.
 I saw that when a browser doesn't use any styles from the stylesheet the standard image has no set value so it takes in a lot of the page if stylesheets are disabled.
+What should be done about this is set a width and a height for this image.
 <br>
 <img width="1752" height="806" alt="image-covering-page" src="https://github.com/user-attachments/assets/3127d60f-c6f0-4253-b611-7263e9753a36" />
 </br>